-MADISON, WI - With the onset of the spring and summer months, many Wisconsinites will be heading outdoors to soak up the sun.
+MADISON, WI - With the onset of the spring and summer months, many Wisconsinites ready to finally get out of their homes and enjoy the outdoors to soak up the sun.
 While most individuals are aware of the importance of sunscreen to prevent sunburn and related long-term damage to the skin, the need to protect your eyes from sunburn is lesser known.
 UV radiation, which comes from the sun (and from tanning beds), can cause significant harm to your eyes.
 According to the American Optometric Association's (AOA) Tenth Annual American Eye-Q® survey, nearly half of all consumers do not check the UV protection level before purchasing sunglasses.

-"The harmful effects of long-term exposure to UV rays are a real concern because they can cause serious damage to the eye, possibly resulting in cataracts, age-related macular degeneration, or abnormal growths on the eye," explains 2018 Wisconsin Optometric Association (WOA) President and Wausau, WI area optometrist Dr. Chris Marquardt.
+"The harmful effects of long-term exposure to UV rays are a real concern because they can cause serious damage to the eye, possibly resulting in cataracts, age-related macular degeneration, or abnormal growths on the eye," explains 2020 Wisconsin Optometric Association (WOA) President and Hartland, WI area optometrist Dr. Amber Dentz.

 Short-term exposure to UV rays is something to watch as well.
 If the eyes are unprotected and exposed to excessive amounts of UV radiation over a short period of time (even for just a few hours), individuals may experience an effect called photokeratitis, also known as 'sunburn of the eye.'
-"Photokeratitis may be painful and include symptoms such as red eyes, a foreign-body sensation or gritty feeling in the eyes, extreme sensitivity to light, and excessive tearing," advises Dr. Marquardt.
+"Photokeratitis may be painful and include symptoms such as red eyes, a foreign-body sensation or gritty feeling in the eyes, extreme sensitivity to light, and excessive tearing," advises Dr. Dentz.
 See your eye doctor, if you exhibit symptoms of photokeratitis.